 - 1.1 The Development Strategy has evolved through various stages over several years.
-The purpose of this Topic Paper is to: - Explain these stages, leading up to the publication of the Preferred Development Strategy (PDS) in June 2013 (Part One). - Refine the PDS, taking account of updated evidence; consultation responses; and work that has been undertaken on allocating sites for housing development in the District's most sustainable settlements (Part Two). - 1.2 The PDS was a pivotal point in the evolution of the Development Strategy because it was the Council's first attempt to distribute the District-wide housing requirement to 2031 to specific settlements.
-The resulting indicative levels of housing proposed in (then) 17 settlements1 were a starting point for informing subsequent community engagement events, which explored potential site-specific allocations, primarily for housing development.
-The PDS was accompanied by the Development Strategy Evidence Paper (April 2013), which set out the rationale for, and evidence used to inform, the proposed distribution of housing. - 1.3 The PDS was published shortly after the Council had made its decision to switch from producing an LDF-style Core Strategy to a comprehensive Local Plan2, incorporating a development strategy; site allocations; and a full suite of policies. - 1.4 In December 2013, the Council's Cabinet took the opportunity to endorse the thrust of the PDS and make some minor amendments.
-These were made in the light of representations received in response to the Consultation Paper and the emerging latest review of the Strategic Housing Land Availability Assessment (SHLAA), which was eventually published in March 2014. - 1.5 Sustainability appraisal (SA) had been undertaken at the Second Issues and Options (2nd I&OP) and PDS stages and this helped to inform the preparation of the Development Strategy.
-Various spatial options were assessed as part of the 2nd I&OP and a number that performed poorly were rejected3.
-The SA at the PDS stage assessed strategic sites and spatial distribution options. - 1.6 To inform the preparation of the Local Plan Reg.
-18 Consultation: Development Strategy and Site Allocations (December 2014), SA was undertaken by consultants (URS) in September 2014, of all potentially deliverable housing and employment sites in the 18 settlements identified in the Development Strategy4.
-At about the same time, URS undertook a 'points of the compass' analysis, which considered broad segments defined around each of the 18 settlements.
-The purpose of this exercise was to rank each of the 'segments' in terms of sustainability, together with an explanation of the rankings.
+The purpose of this Topic Paper is to explain the evolution of the Strategy since March 2013 when the Council switched from preparing a LDF-style Core Strategy to a comprehensive Local Plan (incorporating a development strategy; site allocations; and a full suite of policies).
+The earlier stages, preceding the publication of the Preferred Development Strategy (PDS) in June 2013, are set out in Appendix A. - 1.2 The PDS was a pivotal point in the evolution of the Development Strategy because it was the Council's first proposal for distributing the District-wide housing requirement over the Plan period to specific settlements.
+The resulting indicative levels of housing proposed in the 17 settlements were a starting point for informing subsequent community engagement events, which explored potential site-specific allocations, primarily for housing development.
+The PDS was accompanied by the Development Strategy Evidence Paper (April 2013), which set out the rationale for, and evidence used to inform, the proposed distribution of housing. - 1.3 Sustainability appraisal (SA) had been undertaken at the Second Issues and Options (2nd I&OP) and PDS stages and this helped to inform the preparation of the Development Strategy.
+Various spatial options were assessed as part of the 2nd I&OP and a number that performed poorly were rejected.
+The SA at the PDS stage assessed strategic sites and spatial distribution options. - 1.4 To inform the preparation of the Local Plan Reg.
+18 Consultation: Development Strategy and Site Allocations (December 2014), SA was undertaken by consultants (URS) in September 2014, of all potentially deliverable housing and employment sites in the 17 settlements identified in the Development Strategy.
+At about the same time, URS undertook a 'points of the compass' analysis, which considered broad segments defined around each of the settlements.
+The purpose of that exercise was to rank each of the 'segments' in terms of sustainability, together with an explanation of the rankings.
 The 'points of the compass' analysis was incorporated into the Interim Sustainability Appraisal Report (November 2014).